forta-network/forta-contracts/README.md

 ## Mint and bridge TEST FORT L1 -> L2
-1. Make sure the wallets in `.env` has `WHITELIST_ROLE` in Goerli and Mumbai and `MINTER_ROLE` in Goerli (see `env.example` for reference`).
-FORT will be sent in Mumbai to the same wallet you provided in `.env -> GOERLI_MNEMONIC`
-2. Open `scripts/matic/enter.js` and edit `AMOUNT` to set the FORT to mint and bridge
+1. Open `scripts/matic/enter.js` and edit `AMOUNT` to set the FORT to mint and bridge
-3. `npx hardhat run --network goerli scripts/matic/enter.js`
+2. `npx hardhat run --network goerli scripts/matic/enter.js`
-4. Eventually, Polygon PoS Bridge will send the tokens to your wallet.
+3. Eventually, Polygon PoS Bridge will send the tokens to your wallet.
 It may take a while (10+ mins).
-5. To stake, call `deposit(uint8 subjectType, uint256 subject, uint256 stakeValue)` in `FortaStaking` instance (check `scripts/.cache-80001.json -> staking -> address`)
+4. To stake, call `deposit(uint8 subjectType, uint256 subject, uint256 stakeValue)` in `FortaStaking` instance (check `scripts/.cache-80001.json -> staking -> address`)